Tony118g/captured/TESTING.md

 * iPad Pro

 ## Browser Compatibility
 The site was tested on different browsers and the appearance, functionality and, responsiveness were consistent throughout.
-Please note that when viewing the site on Safari, the setting for "allow cross-website tracking" has to be turned off for the site to function correctly.
-This is a known issue and is to do with the project front end and back end being hosted somewhat separately.
-This is also true for some mobile devices and possibly other cases depending on the settings you have.
-As this site was developed strictly for educational purposes, no action needs to be taken to resolve this.
+Please note that when viewing the site on Safari (and possibly other browsers and devices), the setting for "allow cross-website tracking" has to be turned off for the site to function correctly.
+This is a known issue and no action is needed for this version of the site as it is intended purely for educational purposes.
+More details on this can be found [here](#unresolved).

 The browsers that I tested the site on are:
 * Google Chrome